Resources to Help Anxious Kids

 When my son was two, I mentioned to a doctor (for the first time) how I felt.
 His response was kind and reassuring.
 I was surprised when he said I wasn’t alone.
 No one had ever talked to me about anxiety being treatable.
 I soon found relief in medicine and therapy.
 Both gave me the push to start learning about anxiety and talking about it more openly.
 I realized for the first time I didn’t have to feel the way I was feeling.

-Marriage, motherhood, teaching, life- it all became so much better.
+Marriage, motherhood, teaching, and life became so much better.
 Not easy, just better.
 I wasn’t cured.
 I continue to tend to my anxiety daily.

-When my second child started exhibiting signs of anxiety, sadness, and then determination set in.
+My second child started exhibiting signs of anxiety when she was three.
 I hated the fact that she most likely inherited her worries from me, but if nothing else, 30 years of untreated anxiety taught me how important it is to receive help.

 I had a variety of tools that were working for me, but she was three.
 We needed different strategies and support.